Substance Abuse Statistics in Temecula, CA

 - Medication-assisted treatment (MAT) such as methadone or suboxone

-- Substance misuse and depression screenings
+- Substance abuse and depression screenings

 - Inpatient treatment and partial hospitalization programs